mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/permissions/index.md

 ---
+layout: layout.pug
+navigationTitle:  Edge-LB Permissions
-post_title: Edge-LB Permissions
+title: Edge-LB Permissions
-menu_order: 50
+menuWeight: 50
-post_excerpt: ""
-feature_maturity: ""
+excerpt:

-enterprise: 'yes'
+enterprise: false
 ---

 Edge-LB is installed as a DC/OS service, not as a built-in component.
 Superuser permissions (`dcos:superuser`) or the user or group permissions listed below are required to use Edge-LB.